 Our amended and restated articles of incorporation provide that we may issue up to 500 million shares of capital stock, all with a par value of \$0.01 per share.
-As of June 27, 2003, 375 million of these authorized shares were classified as common stock and 125 million shares were classified as excess stock.
-As of June 27, 2003, we had 54,117,105 shares of common stock, not including 560,000 shares of common stock issuable upon the exercise of outstanding options granted pursuant to our Second Amended and Restated 1997 Employee Stock Option Plan, and no shares of excess stock outstanding.
+As of July 21, 2004, 370 million of these authorized shares were classified as common stock, 5 million shares were classified as preferred stock and 125 million shares were classified as excess stock.
+As of July 21, 2004, we had 78,220,946 shares of common stock, not including 1,262,250 shares of common stock issuable upon the exercise of outstanding options granted pursuant to our 2004 Equity Compensation Plan, 2,000,000 shares of 8.50% Series A Cumulated Redeemable preferred stock and no shares of excess stock outstanding.

-Pursuant to our amended and restated articles of incorporation, our board of directors is authorized to classify and reclassify any unissued shares of any series of our capital stock, to provide for the issuance of shares in other classes or series (including preferred stock in one or more series), to establish the number of shares in each class or series and to fix the preferences, conversion and other rights, voting powers, restrictions, limitations as to distributions, qualifications and terms and conditions of redemption of each class or series
+Pursuant to our amended and restated articles of incorporation, our board of directors is authorized to classify and reclassify any unissued shares of any series of our capital stock, to provide for the issuance of shares in other classes or series (including preferred stock in one or more series), to establish the number of shares in each class or series and to fix the preferences, conversion and other rights, voting powers, restrictions, limitations as to distributions, qualifications and terms and conditions of redemption of each class or series.